-> Imagine the recycling possibilities if this "electromagnetic sandblasting" technology could divide our "trash" into reusable elements.
+Imagine the recycling possibilities if this "particle-beam" technology could help divide our "trash" into reusable elements.

-Or think of the construction possibilities if "super farms" were created by cutting the landscape into irrigated gardens.
-A warning should be noted on this suggestion because the science of agriculture has destroyed -- and continues to destroy, much of the natural hydrology of this planet.
+Think of the construction possibilities if "super farms" were created by cutting the landscape into irrigated gardens -- or develop earth-dams for hydro-electric energy projects.
+A warning should be noted on this suggestion because humans have in the past -- and continue today to sometimes misuse agriculture technology, to destroy much of the natural hydrology of this planet.

 Speaking of agriculture technology again, because the purpose of farming is to provide nutritional elements for the public, then perhaps the science of farming itself is really the art of gathering, transporting and marketing valuable elements from the soil by way of plants and animals.

-It may not take much of these noble elements to give good nutrition.
-Gold can go a very long way if it is properly "packaged" microscopically within the plant or the animal that eats the plant.
+It may not take much of these noble elements to give good nutrition -- for example, gold can go a very long way if it is properly "packaged" microscopically within the plant or the animal that eats the plant.
 In fact, too much of it, like anything, can be harmful.

 Too much silver can be harmful -- however, because gold does not oxidize, it may be better biochemically usable within our bodies.
-A rule of thumb may be that if you can "see the noble element" in your food, then it may be too large to be absorbed.
+A rule of thumb may be that if you can "see the noble element" in your food, then it may be too large to be absorbed properly.

 Certain elements like silver may have limited health benefits because of the oxidation aspects of the element, but trace amounts of gold -- together with manganese, may be elements that could help in human longevity.